Tracy Britnell is an energetic mother of three, award winning sports television producer, and highly coordinated athlete from Toronto, Canada.

 It was love at first glide!
 I was energized and out of breath, and afterward, all I could think was, "Hockey, where have you been all my life?"

-I am an active person, but I never thought I could pick up a skill sport at my age.
-However, skills turned into scrimmage and then turned into league play.
-I still remember my first goal - a penalty shot - I celebrated as if I had just won the Stanley Cup.
+I am an active person, but I never thought I could pick up a skilled sport at my age.
+However, skills turned into scrimmage and then league play.
+I still remember my first goal—a penalty shot—I celebrated as if I had just won the Stanley Cup.

 I was definitely the weak link on those early teams.
-Offside was not a term I understood going in, and many a time, my team likely grimaced as I skated over the blue line before the puck.
+Offside was not a term I understood going in, and many times, my team likely grimaced as I skated over the blue line before the puck.

 They're a competitive bunch – there's a reason we have all chosen to do this – and that aspect of our personalities has to factor in.
 Although Kim swears, she is just there for the fun of it!
 I call bullshit!
 But it truly is super fun, win or lose.